stein7/nerf-navigation/README.md

 ### Pre-trained Models

 Our results are primarily from the Stonehenge scene.
-The training data, pre-trained model, and Blender mesh can be found [here] (https://drive.google.com/drive/folders/104v_ehsK8joFHpPFZv_x31wjt-FUOe_Y?usp=sharing).
+The training data, pre-trained model, and Blender mesh can be found [here](https://drive.google.com/drive/folders/104v_ehsK8joFHpPFZv_x31wjt-FUOe_Y?usp=sharing).

 ## Citation
 Remember to cite the original NeRF authors for their work: